 Buttermilk: Use full-fat buttermilk for marinating the chicken strips.
 The buttermilk helps break down protein in the chicken for a more tender piece of chicken.
 It also helps the breading stick to each piece.
 If you don’t have any buttermilk on hand, I have homemade buttermilk recipes here.

-Panko: Not only will you be dredging the chicken strips in a flour and breadcrumb mixture, but also a panko mixture.
+Panko: Not only will you be dredging the chicken strips in a flour and cornstarch mixture, but also a panko mixture.
 Panko is a Japanese-style breadcrumb that is lighter and will stay crispier longer.
 Look for panko in the Asian food aisle of the grocery store.

 Oil: To fry the chicken, use vegetable oil or canola oil.
 But, don’t throw out the used oil; check out How to Clarify Used Cooking Oil so it doesn’t go to waste!

 The first thing you need to do for this recipe is to marinate the chicken tenders.
 (Note: If you want to make chicken nuggets, cut the chicken breasts into smaller, nugget-sized pieces.)

 To marinate the chicken, place the chicken strips in a large bowl and season them with salt and pepper.
 Top the chicken pieces with buttermilk.
 Make sure all the chicken pieces are submerged in the buttermilk.
 Cover the bowl with a piece of plastic wrap and set the bowl of coated chicken in the refrigerator for at least 3 hours.
 You can marinate the chicken for up to 48 hours if you are not ready to make them the same day.

 Coating the Chicken

 After the chicken has marinated, remove the bowl from the refrigerator and let the chicken come to room temperature.
 While the chicken is coming to room temperature, line a baking sheet with parchment paper.
 Prepare the flour mixture, egg mixture, and panko bread crumbs.